anthonywong/chinese-ims-doc/index.rst

 * Pinyin is a :ref:`sound-based input method <sound-based>`.
 It is used mostly in Mainland China, to input :ref:`Simplified Chinese <chinese-languages>`.
-* Bopomofo is a :ref:`sound-based input method <sound-based>`.
+* Bopomofo is a sound-based input method.
 It is used mostly in Taiwan, to input :ref:`Traditional Chinese <chinese-languages>`.
 * Cangjie is a :ref:`stroke-based input method <stroke-based>`.
-It is used mostly in :ref:`Hong Kong <hong-kong>`, to input :ref:`Traditional Chinese <chinese-languages>`.
+It is used mostly in :ref:`Hong Kong <hong-kong>`, to input Traditional Chinese.
-* Quick is a :ref:`stroke-based input method <stroke-based>`.
-It is used mostly in Hong Kong, to input :ref:`Traditional Chinese <chinese-languages>`.
+* Quick is a stroke-based input method.
+It is used mostly in Hong Kong, to input Traditional Chinese.
   Note that :ref:`Quick is based on Cangjie <quick>`.
-* Hand-writing is effectively a
+* Hand-writing is effectively a stroke-based input method.
-  :ref:`stroke-based input method <stroke-based>`.
 It is used everywhere people write on a piece of paper, or on a touch screen, to input any :ref:`Chinese language <chinese-languages>`.

 .. _hong-kong: